gramjos/GetGitHubRepoNames/README.md

 #### When the awk command receives the raw HTML

-<p>The nature of `awk` is a line by line parser.
+The nature of `awk` is a line by line parser.
 So question becomes, what sequence of characters can be searched for that is uniquely shared between the desired lines.
-The desired lines have directory and file information that will be eventually printed to the screen.</p>
+The desired lines have directory and file information that will be eventually printed to the screen.<br>
 Within the single quotes, in the command below, this sets up a regular expression that matches the pattern between the forward slashes. `$0` represents the whole line and the tilde `~` operator specifies regular expression matching.
-So, one can wrap the previous two statements together by saying, as `awk` takes its line by line input, it is searching for the exact string `class="js-navigation-open Link--primary"` <br><br>
+So, one can wrap the previous two statements together by saying, as `awk` takes its line by line input, it is searching for the exact string `class="js-navigation-open Link--primary"` <br>
 Aside,`-F` flag for a field separator pattern.
 This specifies how a successful matched is segmented/grouped.
 In this scenario, specify, the opening or closing of an HTML tag (greater than or less than sign).

 ```shell